estonshi/DataViewer/README.md

 ```

 #### GUI
-Now we offered a GUI for straight-forward operation.
-Just open terminal and run :
+It is highly recomended to use GUI for straight-forward operation.
+Now GUI supports scalar fields, vector fields and points plot.
+To use it, just open terminal and run :

 ```
 3dplot.gui